-1. PEOPLE Reactive Responsive Proactive Predictive Senior Leader Sponsorship: Senior Leader Sponsorship assesses the degree to which leaders in the organization sponsor healthcare analytics efforts, advocate for a structured approach to analytics and allocate resources to it.
+Reactive Responsive Proactive Predictive Senior Leader Sponsorship: Senior Leader Sponsorship assesses the degree to which leaders in the organization sponsor healthcare analytics efforts, advocate for a structured approach to analytics and allocate resources to it.
 1A.
-To what extent are senior leaders involved with and supportive of data efforts, issues and analytics in your organization?
-Managers t issues as th are rarely in such issues ey arise; ser wolved in th nior leaders ne detail of Managers/Directors are responsible for departmental data issues and resolving problems as they relate to operations. sible for departmental data for ensuring that data is available and resolving problems as for driving decisions and allocate s available d allocate quality, 0 1 2 3 4 5 6 7 8 9 10 11 Data Stewardship: The role of the "data steward" may be formally defined or informally recognized and is typically the "go to" person within a department or site for all the queries/issues and usability of the data.
+To what extent are senior leaders involved with and supportive of data efforts, issues and analytics in your organization? issues as th ey arise; se nvolved in t refight data senior leaders have responsibility the detail of the y relate to operations.
+Managers/Directors are supporting that data is available for driving decisions and allocate resources to ensure its quality, availability and timeliness.
+Managers/Directors are responsible for departmental data issues and resolving problems as they relate to operations.
+Senior leaders sponsor efforts throughout the organization to ensure healthy data and analytics efforts, and ensure that departmental efforts are balanced and aligned to maximize the use of data as a strategic asset.
+SCORE 0 1 2 3 4 5 6 7 8 9 10 11

+Data stewardship: The role of the "data steward" may be formally defined or informally recognized and is typically the "go to" person within a department or site for all the queries/issues and usability of the data.
 Data stewards ensure the data is complete, accurate, and timely and that it is useful to the department or site in measuring performance and making improvement.